SWA Boards and Committees

-Open Water Committee
+SWA Open Water Committee

 Principle: A well planned and innovative Open Water Swimming (OWS) competition structure will deliver relevant and timely OWS events in acknowledgement of a developing and varied opportunities to meet the needs of SWA, affiliated Clubs and swimming individuals for competitive swimming external of still water venues that will contribute to a capable and diverse swimming team in WA.

-Contact James Young, Swimming WA CEO
+Contact Darren Beazley, Swimming WA CEO

 Principle: A person, who performs the role of a Technical Official, in whatever capacity, will encourage and acknowledge the contributions of all other Swimming WA officials and promote a positive environment of collegiate effort in interpreting and delivering international and national rules of the Sport of Swimming.

-Contact Carolyn Gorrick, Swimming WA Development Officer:
+Contact Carolyn Morrison, Swimming WA Development Manager:

-Competition Planning and Review Committee
+SWA Competition Planning and Review Committee:

 Principle: A well planned and innovative competition structure which delivers relevant meet programmes in acknowledgement of the needs of SWA, affiliated clubs and swimming individuals will contribute to a capable and strong swimming team in WA.

-Contact Meg Jovanovich, Swimming WA Competition Coordinator:
+Contact Meg Jovanovich, Swimming WA Competition and Membership Manager: